This post may contain affiliate links. For more information, read my disclosure policy.

 How to make White Chocolate Frosting

-1. Break chocolate bar into small pieces.
-To melt the chocolate, place it in to a microwave safe bowl.
+1. To melt white chocolate, place it in to a microwave safe bowl.
 Heat at 50% power for 1 minute; stir then heat in 30 second increments until the chocolate is melted.

 white frosting piped on top of a cupcake.